Home

 For more than 25 years, CASA 69, Inc. has served more than 700 children who have suffered abuse or neglect in our hometowns.
 CASA 69 continues to provide valuable volunteer advocacy for every abused child in this area.
 CASA volunteers serve as the “eyes and ears” for the judge in child welfare cases.
 This includes researching each child’s situation and making objective recommendations to help them reclaim their childhoods from abuse and neglect.

-CASA volunteers are individuals from all walks of life who speak up for a child’s best interests in court.
+CASA volunteers are individuals from all walks of life who amplify a child’s voice and advocates for a child’s best interests in court.
 You are not a foster parent, you are a voice making a real difference at a critical turning point in the child’s life.

 have questions?